mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 Configuring shortcuts is another way to customize the application to fit you.
 Whether you are transitioning from another app, like Photoshop or MyPaint, or you think your own shortcut keys make more sense for you then Krita has got you covered.
 You get to the shortcuts interface through :menuselection:`Settings --> Configure Krita`  and by choosing the :menuselection:`Keyboard Shortcuts`  tab.

 To use, just type the :guilabel:`Action` into the Search box you want to assign/reassign the shortcut for.
-Suppose we wanted to assign the shortcut :kbd:`Ctrl + G`  to the :guilabel:`Action` of Group Layers so that every time we pressed :kbd:`Ctrl + G`  a new Layer Group would be created.
+Suppose we wanted to assign the shortcut :kbd:`Ctrl + G` to the :guilabel:`Action` of Group Layers so that every time we pressed the :kbd:`Ctrl + G` shortcut a new Layer Group would be created.
 Use the following steps to do this:

 #.
 Type "Group Layer".
 #.
 Click on Group Layer and a small inset box will open.
 #.
 Click the Custom radio button.
 #.
-Click on the first button and type the :kbd:`Ctrl + G`  key combination.
+Click on the first button and type the :kbd:`Ctrl + G` shortcut.
 #.
 Click OK.

-From this point on, whenever you press :kbd:`Ctrl + G`  you'll get a new :guilabel:`Group Layer`.
+From this point on, whenever you press the :kbd:`Ctrl + G` shortcut you'll get a new :guilabel:`Group Layer`.

 .. tip::
     Smart use of shortcuts can save you significant time and further streamline your workflow.